Skip to main content

 What can financial institutions do?

-Ensure your BSA/AML monitoring system is capturing large spikes in activity, potential unusual or large wire transfers and rapid movement of funds (cash to wire or vice versa).
-Institutions need to ensure that proper due diligence is being performed and recorded on real estate-related customers and transactions.
+Ensure your BSA/AML monitoring system captures large spikes in activity, potential unusual or large wire transfers, and rapid movement of funds (cash to wire or vice versa).
+Institutions must ensure that proper due diligence is performed and recorded on real estate-related customers and transactions.
 If you have address-based risk rating functionality, you can always provide higher risk to those zip codes included within a GTO.
-Institutions should stay up to date on any regulatory changes, such as the previously mentioned GTOs, so that you can be better prepared.
-Most importantly, stay vigilant!
-Additional red flags to pay attention to regarding loans for real estate purchases include
+Institutions should stay current on any regulatory changes, such as the previously mentioned GTOs so that they can be better prepared.
+Most importantly, stay vigilant.
+Additional red flags to pay attention to regarding loans for real estate purchases include the following:

 • CDs used as collateral